jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Introduction

 The contents of an object can be *arbitrary*.
-Anything might be put inside an object:
+Anything can be put inside an object:

 <img src="images/object-arbitrary-contents.png" width="200" />